splunk/splunk-sdk-javascript/README.md

 ## SDK examples

-The Splunk JavaScript SDK contains several server- and client-based examples.
+The Splunk SDK for JavaScript contains several server- and client-based examples.
 For detailed instructions about getting them running, see the [Splunk Developer Portal][examples].